Indolo[3,2-b]indole-based crystalline hole-transporting material for highly efficient perovskite solar cells†

 We have designed and synthesized fluorinated indolo[3,2-b]indole (IDID) derivatives as crystalline hole-transporting materials (HTM) for perovskite solar cells.
 The fluorinated IDID backbone enables a tight molecular arrangement stacked by strong π–π interactions, leading to a higher hole mobility than that of the current HTM standard, p,p-spiro-OMeTAD, with a spherical shape and amorphous morphology.
 Moreover, the photoluminescence quenching in a perovskite/HTM film is more effective at the interface of the perovskite with IDIDF as compared to that of p,p-spiro-OMeTAD.
 As a consequence, the device fabricated using IDIDF shows superior photovoltaic properties compared to that using p,p-spiro-OMeTAD, exhibiting an optimal performance of 19%.
 Thus, this remarkable result demonstrates IDID core-based materials as a new class of HTMs for highly efficient perovskite solar cells.

-- This article is part of the themed collections: Most downloaded articles of 2017: Energy and Catalysis, Most downloaded articles of 2017: Materials Chemistry and Nanoscience, Global Energy Challenges: Solar Energy and Global Energy Challenges: Energy Applications
+- This article is part of the themed collections: Perovskites march on, Most downloaded articles of 2017: Energy and Catalysis, Most downloaded articles of 2017: Materials Chemistry and Nanoscience, Global Energy Challenges: Solar Energy and Global Energy Challenges: Energy Applications